 Step 3 - Install the Lookout Blocks

 Hold a 2 x 4 lookout block flat and level against the side of a rafter tail, perpendicular to the nailer.
 Scribe it and cut it flush with the plumb cut.
 If the upper corner of the lookout block penetrates the roof plane, it will have to be chamfered.
 Using this block as a template, cut one block for every rafter tail.
-Leveling each block with a 2-foot level, install the lookouts by toe-nailing into the nailer and nailing through the block into the rafter tail.
+Level each block with a 2-foot level then install the lookouts by toe-nailing down into the nailer, nailing through the block and into the rafter tail.